Check your eligibility

 Bone Marrow Collection

-This is when the blood stem cells are collected from the bone marrow at the back of the hip bone.
+This is when the blood stem cells are collected from the bone marrow at the back of the hip bone (not the spine).
 The procedure is carried out under general anaesthetic so that no pain is experienced.
 The collection itself takes 1-2 hours and most donors return to their regular activities within a week.
 This method is only used in around 10% of cases.

 You will have a general anaesthetic and may be under anaesthesia for one to two hours depending on the time needed for the collection of the stem cells.
 The doctor will insert a special needle through two tiny incisions in the skin over the back of the hip bone (not your spine).
 The incisions are less than one-fourth of an inch long and usually do not usually require stitches.
 The collection itself takes round about 60 minutes, and you will be positioned lying on your front.
 Doctors use sterile needles to remove liquid marrow containing blood stem cells, roughly one litre, which is round about 5% of your bone marrow.
 Two weeks after donation, your bone marrow will have recovered fully, and the hip bone will have fully healed within six weeks.We will provide ongoing support and advice as we care about the details of your recovery after the collection process.
 We will contact you on a regular basis after your donation to ask about your physical condition and it is also important to contact us directly if you have any concerns or wish to discuss any symptoms you experience.
 You should expect a phone call on the day following your donation and then weekly until you report a full recovery.
 As part of your long-term aftercare, we will be in contact with you on occasion for the next ten years.